OmerNachmani/SimpleTimingSCA/README.md

 read in one sitting, big enough to actually crack a "secret" PIN over USB serial in a few seconds.

-> Educational use only.
-Do not deploy this code (or anything resembling it)
-> as a real authentication mechanism.

 ## How it works

 The Arduino sketch implements a deliberately vulnerable PIN check: